gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Import-AipServiceTpd.md

 ```

 ### -TpdFile
-Specifies the TPD file exported from your AIP Service server to import to your tenant to use for the Azure Information Protection service.
+Specifies the TPD file exported from your AD RMS clu sterto import to your tenant to use for Azure Information Protection.

 ```yaml
 Type: String